lblod/odrl-parser-service/README.md

 ## API
 ### `GET /load-policy`
 Insert the triples for the ODRL policy defined in `config/config.nt` into the backend's triplestore.
+Furthermore, this will read any prefixes declared in `config/config.ttl` and register these in the service.
+The underlying assymption is that the ntriples file was generated from the ttl file.

 ### `GET /generate-config[?policy-name=NAME]`
 Generate the sparql-parser configuration for a stored ODRL policy `NAME`.
 Here `NAME` should be the last past of the URI of a `odrl:Set` resource.
 If no policy name is provided the service will generate a configuration for each `odrl:Set` resource it finds in the database.